ameli/ortho/ReadMe.md

 ### Examples

-1. Generate nine orthogonal functions from function index 1 to 9
+1. Generate nine orthogonal functions from index 1 to 9 (defaults)

        $ python GenerateOrthogonalFunctions.py

-2. Generate seven orthogonal functions from function index 1 to 8
+2. Generate eight orthogonal functions from index 1 to 8

        $ python GenerateOrthogonalFunctions.py -n 8

-3. Generate nine orthogonal functions from function index 0 to 8
+3. Generate nine orthogonal functions from index 0 to 8

        $ python GenerateOrthogonalFunctions.py -s 0

-4. Generate nine orthogonal functions starting from function 1, that are orthonormal in the interval [0,10]
+4. Generate nine orthogonal functions that are orthonormal in the interval [0,10]

        $ python GenerateOrthogonalFunctions.py -e 10

-4. Check orthogonality of each two functions, and plot the orthonormal functions and save the plot to pdf
+4. Check orthogonality of each two functions, plot the orthonormal functions and save the plot to pdf

        $ python GenerateOrthogonalFunctions.py -c -p